 Make a conscious decision to learn

 Put some time aside for your lifelong learning – even if you have a busy schedule.
 If you are a freelancer like me, use the “quiet time” to delve into some medical updates or increase the knowledge in your specialist field.

 Use digital tools to learn:

-Medical blogs are a great way to browse recent studies, but be careful too many of them are simply “click bait” and go down the tabloid press path.
+Medical blogs can be a good source to get information about recent studies.
+But be careful, too many of them are simply “clickbait” and go down the tabloid press path.
 I will be writing a blog post about “useful” and “not so useful” health blogs in the next month.

 Learn through writing

 This is an old tip, but still effective.
 After reading an article, write a summary in your own words.
 And if you are a translator, do it in your target language.
 This is an excellent method consolidate your knowledge and to practise your linguistic skills.